GauriGNaik/devops-project/README.md

 ```

 Aggregate downstream test results
-Generates a file containing all the tests.
+Generates a file containing all the test reports.

 ##Capabilities

+* Post-Commit Hook
 * Create a post-commit file in .git/hooks and place the following script inside
 ```
 #!/bin/bash